NLP-Project-2025/Main-tasks/README.md

 3. For inference, download our weights from [Google Drive](https://drive.google.com/drive/folders/1hfwmchlaXzY2vMPwKn73n9PWvMt8ATxW?usp=sharing) and store the corresponding weights (`.pt`) in folder `best_model`.
+> Note: You may need to change the directories accordingly especially for the dataloader and model file paths.

 4. For training and testing, download XNLI dataset (monolingual) from
 - https://dl.fbaipublicfiles.com/XNLI/XNLI-1.0.zip and save under `XNLI-1.0`.